Intercepts of Communication (Wiretap)

 We can help you figure out how the Florida Security of Communications Act might impact your criminal case, result in the exclusion of evidence in a pending criminal or civil case, or result in an award of money damages after a civil lawsuit is filed.

-If you were accused of illegally wiretapping or eavesdropping, then call (813) 250-0500 to discuss your case.
+If you were accused of illegally wiretapping or eavesdropping, then contact us to discuss your case.

 Jurisdictional Issues for the Interception of Communications Statute